-Cash and investments 2023 2022 Commentary

-\$m \$m

-Total cash, cash equivalents and investments 33.3 44.2 Internally restricted cash and investments have been restricted in their use by resolution or policy of Council to reflect identified programs of works and any forward plans identified by Council.
-The movement in the internally allocated cash balance is predominately due to a decrease in infrastructure replacement restrictions.
+Cash and investments 2023 2022 Commentary \$m \$m Total cash, cash equivalents and investments 33.3 44.2 Internally restricted cash and investments have been restricted in their use by resolution or policy of Council to reflect identified programs of works Restricted cash and investments: and any forward plans identified by Council.
+The movement in the internally allocated cash balance is predominately due to a decrease in infrastructure External restrictions - - replacement restrictions.

-Restricted cash and investments:

-External restrictions - -

 Internal allocations 26.5 20.6 Unrestricted cash has decreased due to the increase in internal allocations from the prior year.
 Council has decreased the internal allocations for infrastructure replacement.